-The associate dean receiving the report will instruct the student reporting an alleged violation not to discuss this matter with others who are not involved in the resolution of these matters so as to protect due process for all involved and to be in compliance with the CODM's Honor Code.
-The associate dean will inform the student that retaliation of any kind towards an individual who reports a potential violation will not be tolerated.
-Any retaliation must be reported immediately to the associate dean or Vice President of Student Services.
+The associate or assistant dean will inform students involved in an investigation that retaliation of any kind towards an individual who reports a potential violation and/or who participates in an investigation will not be tolerated by the College.
+Allegations of retaliation must be reported immediately to the associate or assistant dean or Vice President of Student Services.